SUMMER SOMATICS SERIES

 health and self-care through our annual Summer Somatics Series

-The Summer Somatics Series provides weekly classes of somatic
+The Summer Somatics Series provides weekly somatic movement

 Somatic education contributes to improved awareness and